opcaic/docs/dev/server-arch.rst

     - OPCAIC.ApiService

-Figure :ref:`clean-arch-fig` illustrates the relationship between the parts, with arrows depicting dependencies between them.
+Figure :ref:`clean-arch-fig` illustrates the relationship between the parts of the architecture, with arrows depicting allowed dependencies.

 .. _clean-arch-fig: